 Since I don’t always have room in the fridge, we don’t always partake of the dry aged steak either.
-But when the meat Gods align: great prices on our favorite cuts of beef + room in the fridge = dry aged steaks for the bellies and freezer in our house.
+But when the meat Gods align: great prices on our favorite cuts of beef + room in the fridge = dry aged beef for the bellies and freezer in our house.
 And yes, you can dry age pretty much any cut of beef.
 Just remember that some taste better than others when they are dry aged.

 Recently, my favorite store had NY Strip and Rib Eye steaks at prices that were insanely low.
 It must have been because of the Super Bowl as there was no other reason for the prices being that low.
 They were more than half off the regular price.
 So I loaded my cart, came home and turned our refrigerator into a butcher’s meat case.
 I’m not saying it’s pretty…but it is what it is.

 To make a dry aged steak at home all you need to do is take the meat out of its package and set it up on its side.
 If you have multiple pieces of meat, set them up the same way but leave space between the pieces.
 Over the days, you’ll need to move them around a bit and maybe flip them over.
 You want to get the entire cut exposed to the circulating air so that it can dry out.
 Excess moisture and darkness can lead to bad things growing in/on your meat.
 No one likes bad meat.